jerielizabeth/jerielizabeth.github.io/_pages/about.md

 I am a Digital Historian and Assistant Director of the Center for Digital Humanities at Princeton University.

-Previously I was assistant professor in the [Department of Religious Studies](https://religion.ua.edu/) at The University of Alabama.
+Previously I was an Assistant Professor in the [Department of Religious Studies](https://religion.ua.edu/) at The University of Alabama.
 There I was the founding director of the Director of the [REL Digital Lab](https://digitallab.religion.ua.edu/), a digital humanities lab supporting research and teaching within the Department of Religious Studies.

 I focus on data curation, machine learning, and natural language processing with historical sources.
 I consider issues of AI ethics and the intersection of historical methods, focused on context and complexity, and the building of large-scale models.